mui/material-ui/docs/src/pages/customization/how-to-customize/how-to-customize.md

 {{"demo": "pages/customization/how-to-customize/DynamicCSS.js", "defaultCodeOpen": false}}

-> ⚠️ Note that if you are using `typescript` you will need to update the prop's types of the new component.
+> ⚠️ Note that if you are using TypeScript you will need to update the prop's types of the new component.

 ```tsx
 import * as React from 'react';